19hours/sg-statutes/Acts/Co-operative Societies Act.md

 13\.—(1) Societies may form secondary societies and an apex organisation.

+(2) The apex organisation, when formed and registered, may —

+(a) give such assistance and advice in the formation, organisation and operation of societies as will enable the societies to comply with the provisions of this Act and the Rules;

-(2) The apex organisation, when formed and registered, shall provide, organise and supervise effective centralised services for co-operative education and training, supplies, marketing, banking, transport, accounting, audit and such other services as may be necessary for its members.
+(b) provide, organise and supervise effective centralised services for co-operative education and training, supplies, marketing, banking, transport, accounting, audit and such other services as may be necessary for its members; and

+(c) carry out such other functions or duties as may be conferred on the apex organisation by this Act or the rules made thereunder.

+[23/2008 wef 20/10/2008]

 ### Power to make by-laws

 14\.—(1) A society may, subject to the approval of the Registrar, make any by-laws that are necessary or desirable for the purposes for which the society is established.

-(2) The by-laws of every society shall include provisions in respect of matters mentioned in the Third Schedule.
+(2) The by-laws of every society shall include provisions in respect of matters mentioned in the Schedule.

+[23/2008 wef 20/10/2008]

 ### Amendment and registration of by-laws

 15\.—(1) A society may, subject to this Act, amend its by-laws.

-(2) An amendment which changes the name of the society shall not affect any right or obligation of the society or any of its members or past members, and any legal proceedings pending may be continued by or against the society under its new name.
+(2) [Deleted by Act 23/2008 wef 20/10/2008]

 (3) No by-law or amendment to a by-law of a society shall be valid until it has been registered by the Registrar.

 (4) No amendment of by-laws shall be registered unless —

-(a) not less than 15 days’ notice of the proposed amendment has been given to the Registrar; and
+(a) [Deleted by Act 23/2008 wef 20/10/2008]

 (b) a resolution to amend the by-laws is passed either —